uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/scheduling_controls/task_scheduler_handle_cls.rst

 .. cpp:function:: void release()

-    **Effects**: If not empty, releases a reference to the task scheduler and deactivates an instance of the ``task_scheduler_handle`` class; no effect otherwise.
+    **Effects**: If not empty, releases a reference to the task scheduler and deactivates an instance of the ``task_scheduler_handle`` class; otherwise, does nothing.
 Non-blocking method.

 Non-member Functions
 --------------------

 .. cpp:function:: void finalize(task_scheduler_handle& handle)

-    **Effects**: If ``handle`` is not empty, blocks the program execution until all worker threads have been completed; no effect otherwise.
+    **Effects**: If ``handle`` is not empty, blocks the program execution until all worker threads have been completed; otherwise, does nothing.
     Throws the ``oneapi::tbb::unsafe_wait`` exception if it is not safe to wait for the completion of the worker threads.

 The following conditions should be met for finalization to succeed: